 - to visit national laboratories of international eminence that are conducting leading/cutting-edge research (e.g., Lawrence Livermore National Laboratories, NIH Institutes, etc.) and obtain training in specific techniques from which the incumbent and the mentor’s laboratory can substantially benefit

-The initiative will support other similar possibilities but will NOT support travel for “routine” conferences for poster/oral presentations (some funds for the latter will be available through the Graduate Student Association – GSA).
+The initiative supports other similar possibilities but will NOT support travel for “routine” conferences for poster/oral presentations.

-This CVM Graduate Student Core Facility Experiential Learning Program seeks to enhance experience with research applications that utilize both equipment and expertise of the Texas A&M AgriLife Research Genomics and Bioinformatics Laboratory and/or CVM Image Analysis Laboratory This program will provide user fees for utilization of these Core Facilities.
+This CVM Graduate Student Core Facility Experiential Learning Program seeks to enhance experience with research applications that utilize both equipment and expertise of the Texas A&M AgriLife Research Genomics and Bioinformatics Laboratory and/or CVM Image Analysis Laboratory.
+This program provides user fees for utilization of these core facilities.

-Core facility leadership will provide trainees with mentored assistance to develop a scope of work that integrates experimental design, instrument/applications training and data analysis.
-Proposal requests can be for up to $2,500 for the Texas A&M AgriLife Genomics and Bioinformatics service and up to $1,000 for CVM Image Analysis Laboratory services.
+Core facility leadership will provide trainees with mentored assistance to develop a scope of work that integrates experimental design, instrument/application training, and data analysis.
+Proposal requests can be up to $2,500 for the Texas A&M AgriLife Genomics and Bioinformatics service and up to $1,000 for CVM Image Analysis Laboratory services.

-For the seventh year, I am pleased to announce the availability of the CVM Graduate Student Trainee Research Grants.
-These research grants will provide $5,000 to each trainee and will be evaluated through a competitive process.
-The proposals will be reviewed by an experienced committee of reviewers that will only recommend funding of proposals that show strong potential to compete for funding at the state or national level.
-The proposals must target emerging research areas in clinical and applied/basic sciences, and current research priorities within various funding agencies.
-Only outstanding proposals will be funded.
-If the review committee does not feel exceptional proposals have been submitted, then they will hold back the funds for the awards not filled.
 The grant will serve as seed money to generate preliminary data and is an incentive to aggressively prepare and submit proposals to various extramural federal and state agencies and foundations/associations.
-While you will be working very closely with your mentor in the preparation of the proposal for this RFP, if successful in obtaining the CVM grant, interaction with the faculty advisors of the Graduate Student Association and other highly experienced and successful PIs within the college during the next phase of submissions will be strongly encouraged.
+While graduate students will be working very closely with their mentors in the preparation of the proposal for this RFP, if successful in obtaining the CVM grant, interaction with the faculty advisors of the Graduate Student Association and other highly experienced and successful PIs within the college during the next phase of submissions is strongly encouraged.

-Information about the GSA Travel Awards can be found here: http://vetmed.tamu.edu/gsa/.
+Information about the GSA Travel Awards can be found at the Graduate Student Association (GSA) website.